-Ductal carcinoma in situ (DCIS) and lobular carcinoma in situ (LCIS) are both associated with increased risk of invasive breast cancer.
+Ductal carcinoma in situ (DCIS) and lobular carcinoma in situ (LCIS) are both associated with increased risk of developing invasive breast cancer.
 DCIS is classified as non-invasive because the cancer cells are confined to milk ducts and have not spread beyond the duct walls to invade the surrounding tissue.

 Women with LCIS or atypical lobular hyperplasia (a possible precursor of both LCIS and invasive breast cancer) are at significantly higher than average risk for invasive breast cancer, but the risk is higher for developing both ductal or lobular breast cancer.
 Significant risk of relapse or progression remains for many years after treatment for DCIS patients.
 LCIS patients also remain at elevated risk for invasive breast cancer after treatment.
 Now a new study has estimated the risk of developing invasive breast cancer to be approximately 20% during the first 20 years after a diagnosis of in situ disease.